 Across grades, chainsaws have pretty consistent weights.
 The constant vibration of the saw is what really wears you out.

 Look for a model that features vibration dampening to lessen your fatigue.
 Many homeowner grade models include this feature, making it much easier to use the saw for an extended period of time.

 Due to the constant metal-on-metal friction between the bar and chain of a chainsaw, the bar needs to be continually lubricated with oil.
 This allows the chain to run smoothly.
 Without it, chains can easily break.

-Look for a chainsaw with an automatic bar oiler, which will automatically apply oil to the bar as needed.
-Without one, you need to be vigilant about stopping to oil the bar, slowing you down.
+Look for a chainsaw with an automatic bar oiler, which automatically applies oil to the bar as needed.
+If you don't have an automatic bar oiler you will have to work at a slower pace and be diligent about stopping to oil the bar.

-One of the best safety features available on chainsaws is inertia activated chain brake.
+An inertia-activated chain brake is one of the best safety features available on any chainsaw.
 Look for a saw with this feature.
-This will reduce the risk of injuries to the user caused by blade kick back.
+It will reduce the risk of injury caused by blade kick back.

-When the nose of the bar comes in contact with an impediment such as a knot, it can kick back, usually down towards the operators legs.
-Inertia activated chain brake senses the kick back and stops the chain.
+When the nose of the bar comes in contact with an impediment such as a knot, it can kick back, usually down towards the operator's legs.
+The inertia-activated chain brake senses the kick back and stops the chain, keeping catastrophe at bay.